Zoltan Jobbagy

 Military Officer

-Enrico Spinello is a Lieutenant Colonel of the Italian Army.
-He works in Italian Army Education and Training Command and School of Applied Military Studies – Turin as Section Chief for University and External Relations and he is the SUISS – University Interdepartmental School for Strategic Sciences – Coordinator for International Mobility.
-He holds a Master’s Degree and a 2nd Level Specialising Master Programme in Strategic Sciences.
-He is involved in several ERASMUS KA2 Projects: Digital Competences for Improving Security and Defence Education (DIGICODE), Military Gender Studies (MGS) and Interdisciplinary Education and Training on Hybrid Warfare (HYBRID).
-He is the IT-Army Representative in the European Security and Defence College (ESDC) – Executive Academic Board (EAB) and Implementation Group (IG).
-He is a Deputy Chairperson of the IG and represents the IG in the Sectoral Qualifications Framework for the Military Officer Profession Executive Group (SQF-MILEG).
+Enrico Spinello is a Senior Officer of the Italian Army.
+He works in the IT Army Education and Training Command and School of Applied Military Studies, Turin as Section Chief for University and External Relations and he is the Coordinator for International Mobility at SUISS, University Interdepartmental School for Strategic Science.
+He is a teacher at SUISS and he is involved in several Erasmus KA2 research projects in the security and defence area.
+He is the IT Army Representative in the Executive Academic Board (EAB), Implementation Group (IG) at the European Security and Defence College (ESDC) and IG Vice Chair for Education.

 Dr. Attias Shay